bigcommerce/dev-docs/docs/stencil-docs/configure-store-design-ui/defining-global-styles.md

 </article>
 ```

-In `templates/components/common/footer.html`, add a reference to the new template.
+In `templates/components/common/footer.html`, add a reference to the new template as shown below.

 ```html
 <footer class="footer" role="contentinfo">